 Taming Complexity with Technology

 Does this sound complex?
 It is.
 But it isn’t impossible.
 With modern technology, much of the administrative burden associated with these changes can be automated.
-And that’s the vision behind LeaseAccelerator!
+That’s the vision behind LeaseAccelerator.

 Our design principles were: